-A student may appeal decisions affecting his or her academic progress as follows:
+A student may appeal decisions affecting their academic progress as follows:

-- 1 The student initiates an appeal by filing a written petition with the school's academic dean. - 2 The academic dean reviews the petition and determines if a meeting with the student petitioner is necessary. - 3 The student petitioner will be informed in writing of the decision on the merits of his or her petition. - 4 If the student does not agree with the decision, he or she may continue the appeal process with the assistant provost.
+- The student initiates an appeal by filing a written petition with the school's academic dean. - 2 The academic dean reviews the petition and determines if a meeting with the student petitioner is necessary. - 3 The student petitioner will be informed in writing of the decision on the merits of their petition. - 4 If the student does not agree with the decision, he or she may continue the appeal process with the assistant provost.